L0urdesss/Web-Based-IRS-of-Academic-Papers-with-Automatic-Tagging-using-Text-Network/README.md

 1. Download the project (or clone using GIT)
 2. Copy `.env.example` into `.env` and configure database credentials (skip 3 and 4 if database is sqlite)
 3. Open xampp and start Apache and Mysql
-4. Create Database name it `inertia`
+4. Create Database name it `laravel`
 5. Navigate to the project's root directory using terminal (or just open it in editor)
 6. Run `composer install`
 7. Set the encryption key by executing `php artisan key:generate --ansi`